5 Best 3.1 Docsis Modems: Full Review & Specs

 • Made for use in the US only

-Hitron CODA DOCSIS 3.1 Cable Modem ONLY - for Cable Internet Service ONLY (NOT Fiber/DSL) | Up to 1 Gbps | Requires WiFi Router | Xfinity, Spectrum, Cox Certified
+Hitron CODA DOCSIS 3.1 - Cable Internet ONLY (NOT Compatible with Fiber/DSL) | Up to 1 Gbps Cable Modem | Requires WiFi Router | Xfinity, Spectrum, Cox Certified

 • 💰POTENTIAL RENTAL FEE SAVINGS - While some providers have reduced or eliminated modem rental fees, this modem can still provide cost savings and performance benefits.
 Check with your provider about current rental fees before purchasing.